goblinfactory/gunner/README.md

 At a glance:
 ---
 - xcopy deployable.
+- For now, only supports IPv4 and one NIC _(techie stuff -> If more than 1 nic or uses the first one of )_
 - Currently similar to curl. (this poc.)
 - One line server load testing
 - Low memory footprint (500 users at only 40Mb memory footprint.)